OpenSimulationInterface/open-simulation-interface/doc/fileformat.rst

     sv_312_300_1523_highway.osi

-By following this best practice users can understand the contents of the file and also a validation of the file by osi-validator can be possible (not mandatory).
+By following this best practice users can understand the general contents of a file.
+By comparing the information provided by the naming and the actual trace the user can check the general validity of a trace file.

 Generate OSI traces
 --------------------